-$$S(A)-S(B)-S(C)+S(D)$$ ,
+$$S(A) - S(B) - S(C) + S(D)$$ ,

-Minimum query
+Minimum queries

-It is also possible to process minimum queries in O(1) time after preprocessing, though it is more difficult than processing sum queries.
-Note that minimum and maximum queries can always be implemented using same techniques, so it suffices to focus on minimum queries.
+It is also possible to process minimum queries in O(1) time, though it is more difficult than to process sum queries.
+Note that minimum and maximum queries can always be processed using similar techniques, so it suffices to focus on minimum queries.